 - Familiarity with CRM systems and practices.

 - Must have valid Driver’s license and reliable transportation

-Please send or e-mail letter of application and resume with salary requirements to (include job title in subject of email):
+To apply send cover letter, resume and salary requirements to (include job title and job number in subject of email):

 Human Resources Department

 American Lung Association